Pape Abdou Camara

-Pape Abdou Camara (born 24 September 1991) is a Senegalese footballer who plays for Saudi club Bisha as a defensive midfielder.
+Pape Abdou Camara (born 24 September 1991) is a Senegalese footballer who plays as a defensive midfielder.

 Career

 Camara began his career in the Academy of Étoile Lusitana.
 On 17 January 2010, Standard Liège signed the Senegalese midfielder from Etoile Lusitana until June 2011.
 On 16 May 2010, Standard Liège confirmed he will leave the club in summer 2010 for Sint-Truidense VV.
 In 2012 he joined Valenciennes.

 Armenia

 On 29 August 2018, Camara signed for Armenian Premier League club Banants.
 On 2 August 2019, FC Banants was officially renamed Urartu FC.
 On 11 December 2019, FC Alashkert announced the signing of Camara from FC Urartu.

 Saudi Arabia

 On 5 August 2022, Camara joined Saudi Arabian club Al-Qous.
 On 24 January 2023, Camara joined Bisha.